bitfocusas/product-buttons/docs/3_positions/1_the_window.md

 ![Configuration_2](images/position/configuration_2.png 'Configuration_2')
 `Click` on `Assign Surface`and select the appropriate surface.
 ![Configuration 3](images/position/configuration_3.png 'Configuration 3')
 You will notice that the Surface appears in the canvas above in the configuration tab and a similar outline appears in the center pane canvas, this shows you which part of the canvas the surface will cover.
-You can grab the "surface" in the configuration tab to move it in to the position you want on the canvas, Let's quickly ad another surface.
+You can grab the "surface" in the configuration tab to move it in to the position you want on the canvas, Let's quickly add another surface.
 ![Configuration 4](images/position/configuration_4.png 'Configuration 4')
 As you see there is now 2 `Surfaces` assigned to the `Position` and at the moment they overlap, you will also notice that the outline matches the number of buttons of the assigned `Surface` STREAM DECK STUDIO has 2 rows of 16 buttons and the STREAM DECK XL has 4 rows of 8 buttons.
-Any combination of `Surfaces` are allowed to be combined on the same canvas.
+Any combination of `Surfaces` are allowed the same canvas.
 ![Click inside any rectangle](images/position/click_inside_any_rectangle.png 'Click inside any rectangle') `Click` inside any rectangle, the outline will be dashed to show that it's selected.
 Now you can `Right click` to bring up the context menu from here you can create a **Button**, **Section**, **Shift Section**, **Popover** and **Plugins** Paste and Clear Selection are self-explanatory, but we will go through the rest.
 ![Right Click](images/position/right_click.png 'Right Click')